-Gerry’s professional associations have included the American Association of School Administrators, Mass.
-Assn. of School Superintendents, the Association for Career & Technical Education, and the Mass.
-Assn. of Vocational Administrators.
-He has served MASS as Chairman of the PALS Committee and as President of the CT Valley Round Table and MAVA as President during the onset of Proposition 21/2
+Gerry’s work ethic is epitomized by his 70-hour workweeks as a superintendent, yet he also managed to find time for cultural pursuits, being a season ticket holder for various arts and sports events in Springfield, Massachusetts.
+His professional affiliations have been extensive, involving leadership roles in the Massachusetts Association of School Superintendents, the Association for Career & Technical Education, and the Massachusetts Association of Vocational Administrators.
+He served as Chairman of the PALS Committee, President of the CT Valley Round Table, and President of MAVA during the onset of Proposition 21/2.

 Upon his retirement, Gerry received the David J. Cronin award, the highest honor in Massachusetts Career and Technical Education (CTE).
 Currently, he continues to contribute his vast experience and insights as a board member of the National Council for Leadership and Career and Technical Education (NCLA).
 Gerry is also a long-standing board member and past Chairman of the Quaboag Hills Chamber of Commerce in Palmer, Massachusetts.